 Once school has started for the day students must enter through the Dumbarton Road entrance – the side gate near the Business centre will be open until 9am.
-Students who arrive late (after the start of day 8.50am) must sign in at the Student Support office in the Socrates building.
+Students who arrive late (after the start of day 8.50am) must sign in at the Student Support building.
 Senior students that have Session 1 Flexi class (late start) MUST sign in at Student Support when they arrive or they will be marked absent.

 Please send a note to explain the lateness.
 Students who fail to bring a note (or have a parent call) will be required to attend detention at recess.

 - Please call 9334 9026 or SMS 0400 213 039 to report any absences

 - Or upon return to school, the student must present a written note of explanation to Student Support

 - SMS messages will be sent to parents at 10.00am if their child has been marked absent.

 Students enrolled at CVC are required to regularly attend and participate fully in our educational program by being on time for every class.
 Student attendance is recorded daily on a period by period basis and then converted to total half day absences.
 The role and responsibility of parents/guardians is to provide notification (e.g. phone call, text message, letter, medical certificate) to explain any student’s absence or lateness or respond to the school to provide a satisfactory explanation about their child’s absence from school.
 Regular and chronic non attendance will result in a case conference meeting with the school and possible referral to the Attendance Officer at South East Metropolitan District Office.

 - Students leaving early must bring a written note from their parents/guardians to the Student Support office before school.
 Students will be issued with a Leave Pass to show the classroom teacher in order to be released from class.

 Students are not permitted to leave the college without parent/guardian permission.